Birth of a Garage

 My brother visited from his home in Seattle, and while we drove around showing his wife the town, he suggested we go by our childhood home on 11th Avenue.

-As we rolled onto our block, I pointed out where the Jue family lived and as my eyes swung back to the opposite side of the street, I stopped in mid-sentence.
+As we rolled onto our block I pointed out where the Jue family lived, and as my eyes swung back to the opposite side of the street, I stopped in mid-sentence.

-We stared through the space where our basement apartment stood, straight into the weedy backyard.
+Our home had been stripped to the frame, looking like nothing more than a coloring book outline of the building we remembered.
+We stared through the space where our basement apartment had been, straight into a weedy backyard.
 I just couldn't believe it.

 After some silence, and my brother's muttered curses of disbelief, I became aware of a car slowly stopping behind ours.
 A middle-aged woman got out, eyeing us suspiciously.